jaames/iro.js/docs/guide.md

 ### Options

-Color pickers can be customized by passing an option object to the `iro.ColorPicker` constructor.
+Color pickers can be customized by passing an option object into the second parameter of the `iro.ColorPicker` constructor.
 All options are, uh, optional:

 ```javascript
 var exampleColorPicker = new iro.ColorPicker("#example", {